temporalio/documentation/docs-src/prod-readiness-context/how-to-set-up-codec-server.md

 - `Access-Control-Allow-Methods: POST, GET, OPTIONS`
 - `Access-Control-Allow-Headers: X-Namespace, Content-Type`

-For details on what a sample request/response looks like from the Temporal Web UI, see [Sample Request/Response](#sample-request/response].
+For details on what a sample request/response looks like from the Temporal Web UI, see [Sample Request/Response](#sample-request/response).
+If setting authorization, include `Authorization` in your `Access-Control-Allow-Headers`.
+For details on setting up authorization, see [Authorization](#authorization).

 #### Authorization